changm/SilkDocs/silk.md

 We have **N RefreshTimers**, where N is the number of connected displays.
 Each **RefreshTimer** still has multiple **RefreshDrivers**.

-When a tab or window change monitors, the **nsIWidget** receives a display changed notification.
+When a tab or window changes monitors, the **nsIWidget** receives a display changed notification.
 Based on which display the window is on, the window switches to the correct **RefreshTimerVsyncDispatcher** and **CompositorVsyncDispatcher** on the parent process based on the display id.
-Each **TabParent** should also sendsa notification to their child.
+Each **TabParent** should also send a notification to their child.
 Each **TabChild**, given the display ID, switches to the correct **RefreshTimer** associated with the display ID.
 When each display vsync occurs, it sends one IPC message to notify vsync.
 The vsync message contains a display ID, to tick the appropriate **RefreshTimer** on the content process.